Gospel Concerts and Events

 The Heirborn Quartet was founded in 1993.
 Prior to 1993, the group traveled several years as the Glorybound Quartet.
 In 1993, while recording their second project at Mark V Studio, the producers suggested a name change.
 After much prayer and many names being tossed around, the name The Heirborn Quartet was selected.
 The name comes from the idea that we are born heirs of the King.

+The group had its origins back many years ago in Rockmart, Georgia.
+Mark Garrett, current lead singer, and Mark Lumpkin, current tenor, formed a group with two childhood friends.
+After a short period of time, Mark Garrett's cousin took over the baritone position.
+With four stable parts, the group began to travel around to local churches, mainly doing revival appointments.
 In 1987, the group added a bass guitar player and a drummer to go along with its pianist.
 Now traveling with a three piece band, the group began to focus on doing mainly weekend appointments.
 In 1990, the group's bass singer chose to leave to focus on his preaching ministry.
 That spring, Greg Gober joined the group as the new bass singer.

 In 1993, the name change took place, as well as a personnel change.
 Filling the baritone position was Chris Barker.
 The group was now made up of Greg Gober, bass; Chris Barker, baritone; Mark Garrett, lead; and Mark Lumpkin, tenor.
 With the group now firmly intact, Heirborn began to embark on better recordings and set traveling to the weekends.